 Proactive Content Filtering

-Our system is designed to automatically filter age-inappropriate content before it reaches your child, with different safety levels based on age and maturity.
+Our system is designed to automatically filter age-inappropriate content before it reaches your child.

 Flexible Usage Controls